-Teen Vogue’s new editor apologizes for past racist tweets after staff complains: ‘There’s no excuse’
+Teen Vogue’s new editor apologizes for past racist tweets after staff complaints: ‘There’s no excuse’

 “We’ve built our outlet’s reputation as a voice for justice and change — we take immense pride in our work and in creating an inclusive environment,” the statement said.
-“In a moment of historically high anti-Asian violence and amid the ongoing struggles of the LGBTQ community, we as the staff of Teen Vogue fully reject those sentiments.”
+“In a moment of historically high anti-Asian violence and amid the on-going struggles of the LGBTQ community, we as the staff of Teen Vogue fully reject those sentiments.”

-McCammond, 27, apologized to staffers in a Monday email shared with The Washington Post.
+McCammond, 27, apologized to staff members in a Monday email shared with The Washington Post.
 “I apologize deeply to all of you for the pain this has caused,” she wrote.
 “There’s no excuse for language like that.”

 The controversy is the latest incident of turmoil for Condé Nast, where claims of racism and discrimination last year led the top editor at Bon Appétit to resign and a number of stars of the hit Test Kitchen video series to quit in protest.

-It also caps a month of turbulence for McCammond, who previously covered the Biden campaign for Axios and whose relationship with a senior Biden administration press official, TJ Ducklo, recently became public.
+It also caps a month of turbulence for McCammond, who previously covered the Joe Biden campaign for Axios and whose relationship with a senior Biden administration press official, TJ Ducklo, recently became public.
 Ducklo resigned last month after reportedly threatening a Politico reporter who asked him about his relationship with McCammond.
 An Axios spokeswoman told People magazine that McCammond disclosed her relationship with Ducklo to editors in November and was reassigned to cover Vice President Harris and liberal politics.

-McCammond was announced last week as the new top editor at Teen Vogue, a publication that grew its political coverage in the Trump era with a young, liberal tilt.
+McCammond was announced last week as the new top editor at Teen Vogue, a publication that grew its political coverage in the Donald Trump era with a young, liberal tilt.

-But over the weekend, her 2011 tweets resurfaced in an Instagram post from Diana Tsui, an editorial director at the Infatuation and former editor at New York Magazine’s The Cut.
+But over the weekend, her 2011 tweets resurfaced in an Instagram post from Diana Tsui, an editorial director at the Infatuation and former editor at New York Magazine’s the Cut.
 Tsui questioned if McCammond, who is Black, truly “embodies” the Teen Vogue’s values of “inclusiveness and empowerment.”

 “Time and time again this shows that gatekeepers pay lip service to diversity,” she wrote.
 “They don’t believe that anti-racism policies can and should include Asian Americans.”

-The post highlighted screenshots of McCammond’s old tweets, which included racist comments about Asian people including one about “googling how to not wake up with swollen, Asian eyes” and another deriding a college teacher as a “stupid Asian.”
+The post highlighted screenshots of McCammond’s old tweets, which included racist comments about Asian people including one about “googling how to not wake up with swollen, asian eyes” and another deriding a college teaching assistant as a “stupid asian.”

 Tsui noted that McCammond apologized in November 2019, when the tweets were first highlighted, but criticized McCammond for calling the posts “insensitive” rather than “racist.”